AmplitudeAudio/doc-sdk/docs/integration/initializing-the-engine.md

 Before initializing the memory manager, you need to create an implementation of the [`MemoryAllocator`](../api/class_sparky_studios_1_1_audio_1_1_amplitude_1_1_memory_allocator.md) interface.

-While initializing the memory manager, you can customize the allocation functions through the `MemoryManagerConfig` structure.
-You should either set all the functions, or none of them.
+When initializing the memory manager, you provide a concrete `MemoryAllocator` instance.
+The SDK calls into your allocator for every allocation, including allocations triggered by other engine components.

 A typical memory manager initialization code will look like this: